philadams-zz/philadams.net/src/quotes.md

 -
 > Other things may change us, but we start and end with family. _Anthony Brandt_

 -
+> We are kept from our goal not by obstacles but by a clear path to a lesser
+> goal. _Robert Brault_

+-
 > By all means break the rules, and break them beautifully, deliberately and